 The closed environment helps the chia seeds absorb as much water as possible, and helps to make the best chia gel.

-How To Use A Chia Gel
+How to Use a Chia Gel

 Chia gel can be used for so many different meals and food items at home, and can even be used in drinks.
+In fact, chia gel is one of the best ways to eat chia seeds thanks to its versatility.

 Incorporate chia gel into sauces, drinks, yogurts, oats, smoothies, salad dressings, cereals, preserves, dips, puddings, soups and so much more.